DataDog/documentation/content/en/dashboards/change_overlays/_index.md

 ## Overlay changes on graphs

-To get started, click **Show Overlays** in the upper right corner of your dashboard to enable the [Change Tracking][16] timeline and change overlays on timeseries widgets.
+To get started, click **Show Overlays** in the upper right corner of your dashboard.
+Now you can enable the [Change Tracking][16] timeline and change overlays on timeseries widgets.

 {{< img src="dashboards/change_overlays/show_overlays_button.png" alt="Overlays button on dashboard header" style="width:100%;">}}